eric-unc/psil/docs/modules/control.md

 - params: (list) A list of the param, with descriptions of each.
 - proc: (string) The procedure to be documented.

+---
+exit

+"exit" exits the program with a status code.

+Parameters:
+- code: (OPTIONAL) (integer) exit code.
+Defaults is 0.